 Robert PincusResearch Scientist

-I'm an associate editor (and the editor in chief, as of 2015) at Journal of Advances in Modeling Earth Systems (JAMES), an open-access journal devoted to modeling published by the American Geophysical Union.
+I'm the editor in chief of Journal of Advances in Modeling Earth Systems (JAMES), an open-access journal devoted to modeling published by the American Geophysical Union.
 Send me your interesting manuscripts on modeling of all kinds.

-I wrote an article for my high school's alumni newsletter about science as storytelling.
+I once wrote an article for my high school's alumni newsletter about science as storytelling.

 A small worm bin composting system can reduce the amount of food waste you produce and provide excellent compost.